vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Removed 22 production lines.
 Validation: warning-free Debug rebuild of all affected formats and applications; all 21 CTest targets pass.

+## Construct track source hierarchy from its decode scope

+- `TrackDecodeSession` now accepts its existing `TrackDecodeScope` directly.
+  Removed the seven-argument unpacking path and `createTrackAnnotation` helper;
+  source-track creation and trackless ownership are explicit constructor paths.
+- Removed ten production lines.
+Expanded the hierarchy regression to cover tracked/trackless sources with and without a parent, plus annotation-free decoding for all four cases.
+Command ownership, root ownership, and optional parent links remain unchanged.
+- Validation: warning-free Debug build; all 21 CTest targets pass (10.63 s).

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual